-With summer right around the corner and boating season ramping up, it is time to assess your EPIRB and make sure it’s in working order.
+Before going out on the water it is vital to assess your EPIRB and make sure it’s in working order.
 One of the most important things to check is the battery of your emergency beacon.
 All beacons have a finite battery life, owners will either need to replace their beacon or have its battery changed by the manufacturer or authorised service agent if it’s past its expiration date.
 You can find the expiration date printed on the side of the beacon.

 Some beacon owners will choose to replace or upgrade their beacon rather than just replacing the battery, if this is the case then special precautions must be taken when finally disposing of your beacon.
 In September 2018 alone, there were 10 beacons inadvertently activated due to mishandling.
 This usually occurs when beacons are thrown in the bin and end up at waste disposal facilities.
 As a result, precious emergency resources are wasted looking for beacons that have been inadvertently activated and may not be available for a genuine emergency.